Univ.Lektor Dipl.-Ing. Dr.techn. Roman Pflugfelder

 Giefinggasse 4, 1210 Vienna

-Field: Multi-Camera Vision
+Field: 3D Vision and Modelling

 Main Research: Computer Vision; Motion Analysis & Tracking; Visual Learning